ergoz/php-yt-videos/README.md

 ## Service Methods

-The main methods implemented by gateways are:
+The main methods implemented by video services are:

 * `getFavorites()` - Get favorite videos
 * `getUploads()` - Get upload videos
 * `getUserInfos()` - Get user informations
 * `getVideo($id)` - Get video from its ID
 * `getVideoFromUrl($id)` - Get video from its URL

+## Video Methods

+The main methods implemented by video are:

+* `getEmbed($options)` - Get the video embed

 ## OAuth Providers